Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Solving PMCP for Specifications over Infinite Executions

 We are now ready to construct $\rho''$.
 The initial configuration of $\rho''$ is obtained by having all processes at the beginning of the cycles they were assigned to, and process $1$ assigned to the group $G^1_{e'}$ where $e'$ is the first edge on $\beta''$ (this can be done because $e'$ appears in the first transition taken in the cycle $C_{e'}$).
 Note that this satisfies the requirement that $\rho''$ starts in a configuration in $\puwd_l$.
 The rest is done in blocks, where in the $i$'th block we extend $\rho''$ with a path $\xi_i$ containing $K$ broadcasts and whose projection on process $1$ is the portion of $\beta''$ after the $(i-1)K$ broadcast up to and including the $iK$ broadcast --- which we call $\beta''_i$.
 The construction will ensure that $\xi'$, defined as the concatenation of the $\xi_i$s, weakly-simulates all the cycles of all the groups, and thus by Remark~\ref{rem: weakly-simulates}, will maintain the following invariant $(\dagger)$: at the configuration $f$ at the start of each block, the processes in every group of the form $G_e^i$ are in states corresponding to the initial configuration $g$ of $C_e$ (i.e., $\restr{f}{G_e^i} = g$).
 The invariant obviously holds for the first block by our choice of the initial configuration of $\rho''$.

 For $i \in \Nat$, assume that blocks $< i$ have been constructed.
 We now describe how to build block $i$.
 First, \textbf{mark} all the groups as \emph{fresh}, then proceed in $K$ rounds by repeating the following algorithm for every $ 1 \leq h \leq K$.
-Let $e_1, \dots e_x$ be the prefix of $\beta''_i$ not yet traced by process $1$, up to and including the next broadcast (obviously, the length $x$ of this prefix depends on $h$).
-For every $j \in [x]$, if $e_j$ is \good pick the group $G_{e_j}^1$; and if it is \sgood pick the first \emph{fresh} group from among the yet unpicked groups in $G_{e_j}^1, \dots G_{e_j}^{\mathfrak{m}}$, and \textbf{mark} this group as \emph{used} (we can always pick a fresh group since --- by our choice of $\mathfrak{m}$, and since $\beta''_i$ has exactly $K$ broadcasts --- there are at most $\mathfrak{m}$ occurrences of $e_j$ in $\beta''_i$).
-Denote the group thus picked by $\mathbb{G}_{e_j}$, and let $\mathbb{G}_{e_0}$ denote whatever group process $1$ is in at the beginning of the round. \begin{enumerate} \item For $1 \leq j \leq x$ repeat: \begin{enumerate} \item \textbf{Load} the group $\mathbb{G}_{e_j}$ and \textbf{Swap} process $1$ into it; \item if $j < x$ then have group $\mathbb{G}_{e_j}$ simulate the transition $C_{e_j}(h,2)$, with process $1$ taking the edge $e_j$. \item If $ j > 1$, and $e_{j-1}$ is a \good edge, then \textbf{recharge} $\mathbb{G}_{e_{j-1}}$. \end{enumerate} \item \textbf{Flush} all groups except $\mathbb{G}_{e_x}$ (that process $1$ is currently in).
-Note that since $e_x$ is a broadcast, the loading of $\mathbb{G}_{e_x}$ already put it in a flushed condition. \item Perform a broadcast (with process $1$ taking the broadcast edge $e_x$). \end{enumerate}
+Let $e_1 \dots e_x$ be the prefix of $\beta''_i$ not yet traced by process $1$, up to and including the next broadcast (obviously, the length $x$ of this prefix depends on $h$).
+For every $j \in [x]$, if $e_j$ is \good pick the group $G_{e_j}^1$; and if it is \sgood pick the first \emph{fresh} group from among the yet unpicked groups in $G_{e_j}^1 \dots G_{e_j}^{\mathfrak{m}}$, and \textbf{mark} this group as \emph{used} (we can always pick a fresh group since --- by our choice of $\mathfrak{m}$, and since $\beta''_i$ has exactly $K$ broadcasts --- there are at most $\mathfrak{m}$ occurrences of $e_j$ in $\beta''_i$).
+Denote the group thus picked by $\mathbb{G}_{e_j}$, and let $\mathbb{G}_{e_0}$ denote whatever group process $1$ is in at the beginning of the round.